Having unprotected penetrative sex is the most likely way to pass on a sexually transmitted infection (STI).

 Using a condom helps protect against HIV and lowers the risk of getting many other STIs.

-Men who have sex with men (MSM) should have a check-up at least every 6 months at a sexual health or genitourinary medicine (GUM) clinic.
+If you’re a man having sex with men (MSM), without condoms and with someone new, you should have an STI and HIV test every 3 months, otherwise, it should be at least once a year.
+This can be done at a sexual health clinic (SHC) or genitourinary medicine (GUM) clinic.
 This is important, as some STIs do not cause any symptoms.

 Hepatitis A is a liver infection that's spread by a virus in poo.

-The infection is usually spread in contaminated food or drink, or by poor hand-washing.
-However you can also get hepatitis A through sex, including oral-anal sex ("rimming") and giving oral sex after anal sex.
+Hepatitis A is uncommon in the UK but you can get it through sex, including oral-anal sex ("rimming") and giving oral sex after anal sex.
 MSM with multiple partners are particularly at risk.
+You can also get it through contaminated food and drink.

 Symptoms of hepatitis A can appear up to 8 weeks after sex and include tiredness and feeling sick (nausea).